NFREC-Liao-Lab/MicroFisher/README.md

 ## Usage
 ### Initialize centrifuge database
-To get started with MicroFisher, you will have to get the database files on your system, you can download prebuilt database files, database files are available [online](https://figshare.com/articles/dataset/MicroFisher_DBs/19679595).
+To get started with MicroFisher, you will have to get the database files on your system, database files are available [online](https://figshare.com/articles/dataset/MicroFisher_DBs/19679595), and you can download prebuilt database files using the code below.
-`MicroFisher init_db --help`
-#### Arguments
-`--db_loc`: Custom location/folder for the prebuilt centrifuge databases.

-#### Examples
-Fetch the prebuilt database and store it in a custom folder `$PATH_TO_NEW_DATABASE_FOLDER`
+Fetch the prebuilt database and store it in a custom folder `$PATH_TO_NEW_DATABASE_FOLDER` `MicroFisher init_db --help`
 ```bash
 MicroFisher init_db --db_loc $PATH_TO_NEW_DATABASE_FOLDER
 ```
+#### Arguments
+`--db_loc`: Custom location/folder for the prebuilt centrifuge databases.

 ### Preset pipeline
 Run both steps in the MicroFisher with default configurations.